-Like everything else our approach to prevention and treatment is always evolving and when making any decisions you must consider the risks versus benefits of treatment or no treatment.
-Guidelines from the North American Menopause Society, the Endocrine Society, the International Menopause Society, and specific guidelines from the European Menopause and Andropause Society for the management of menopausal women with a personal or family history of venous thromboembolism (VTE) all contain positive statements regarding both transdermal estradiol (given through the skin) and micronized progesterone.
+Like everything else our approach to prevention and treatment is always evolving.
+When making any decisions you must consider the risks versus benefits of treatment or no treatment.
+Guidelines from the North American Menopause Society, the Endocrine Society, the International Menopause Society are specific guidelines.
+The European Menopause and Andropause Society for the management of menopausal women with a personal or family history of venous thromboembolism (VTE).
+All contain positive statements regarding both transdermal estradiol (given through the skin) and micronized progesterone.

-Unlike oral estrogens, transdermal (through the skin) estradiol has been shown not to increase the risk of VTE, or stroke and to confer a significantly lower risk for gallbladder disease.
-Unlike some progestogens, progesterone is also not associated with an increased risk of VTE, or with an increased risk of breast cancer.
-Based on these data, which are now included in the guidelines, the use of transdermal estradiol and micronized progesterone could reduce or possibly even negate the excess risk of VTE, stroke, cholecystitis, and possibly even breast cancer associated with oral HRT use.
+Unlike oral estrogens, transdermal (through the skin) estradiol has been shown not to increase the risk of VTE.
+In addition, stroke and to confer a significantly lower risk for gallbladder disease.
+Unlike some progestogens, progesterone is also not associated with an increased risk of VTE.
+Furthermore, with an increased risk of breast cancer.
+Based on these data, the use of transdermal estradiol and micronized progesterone could reduce or possibly even negate the excess risk of VTE.
+After that, stroke, cholecystitis, and possibly even breast cancer associated with oral HRT use.

 Consider Risk Benefit and Experience

-When considering managing symptoms of hormone imbalances and protecting against cardiovascular disease and breast cancer, be sure to consult someone with experience in looking at lifestyle and risks factors.
-Knowing the optimal dose and form of hormone replacement can greatly enhance the quality of life affording you benefits and minimizing risks.
+Considering managing symptoms of hormone imbalances and protecting against cardiovascular disease and breast cancer.
+Be sure to consult someone with experience in looking at lifestyle and risks factors.
+Knowing the optimal dose and form of hormone replacement can greatly enhance the quality of life.
+For instance, affording you benefits and minimizing risks.
 Lorraine Maita, MD has a wealth of experience and takes a holistic integrative, anti-aging and functional medicine approach.
 Find out if hormone replacement therapy is right for you and book a free clarity call by filling out the application on the contact page of her website HowToLiveYounger.com.